Dechrissen/buzzrec/README.md

 ### Initial setup
 Populate `config.json` with the following information:
-- `keywords`: keywords that define your interests (`buzzrec` will take these into consideration for its initial data collection)
+- `keywords`: keywords that define your interests

 For example:
 ```json